Copenhagen Plank Raise

 Proper breathing is crucial for maximizing performance and maintaining stamina throughout the exercise.
 Experiment with what you're comfortable with and let you perform your best.
 For starters, you can try the following:

-• Exhale: Exhale at the starting position/end of the concentric phase.
+• Inhale: Inhale at the starting position, then at the relaxed/bottom position before starting the concentric phase.

 • Scapular Engagement: Maintain scapular depression with neutral protraction/retraction throughout the movement to make the exercise execution more efficient.